v8/v8.dev/src/blog/wasm-code-caching.md

 })();
 ```

 This [article](https://developers.google.com/web/updates/2018/04/loading-wasm) goes into detail about the advantages of using the WebAssembly streaming API.
 Emscripten tries to use this API by default when it generates loader code for your app.
-Note that streaming requires that the `.wasm` resource has the correct MIME type, so the server must send the `Content-type: application/wasm` header in its response.
+Note that streaming requires that the `.wasm` resource has the correct MIME type, so the server must send the `Content-Type: application/wasm` header in its response.

 ## Tip 2: be cache-friendly { #cache-friendly }